 Financial sanctions

-This subtopic contains guidance on the financial sanctions regime, and how it applies to law firms, and the systems and controls required to help firms comply.
+This subtopic contains guidance on sanctions, how they apply to law firms, and the systems and controls required to help firms comply.
 It contains flowcharts covering key processes and helpful checklists.
 Finally, it contains Precedents covering senior management responsibility, risk assessment, policies, screening, breaches, training and monitoring.

 They are also used as a last-resort enforcement tool when international peace and security has been threatened.

-Sanctions may be imposed by the United Nations (UN) Security Council or HM Treasury.
+Sanctions may be imposed by the United Nations (UN) Security Council or HM Treasury (HMT).

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.